 Mission is a regular feature in the story of Kaiapoi Baptist Church; missions in the local community, special events for children, activities, camps, youth services for young people, and campaigns catering for adults all feature down the years.
 Overseas mission was also always important.
 The Solomon Islands became a major focus for this church, starting in 1956 when Edgar and Dorothy Pollard left Kaiapoi for missionary work in this island nation.
 Numbers of other people from the church also served there over the ensuing years.

 It became clear in the early 1970’s that the much loved old wooden building had become too small for the work being done, and that a new building was required for the work and witness to continue.
 Working bees and fundraising became very significant activities and on completion, the new buildings were opened with great celebration.

 Kaiapoi Baptist Church has always had an outward looking focus, and in the 1980’s discussions about new initiatives in ministry to the community led to the formation of the Person to Person Help Trust.
 The manse behind the church was converted for use as a child care centre.
 In the beginning it relied greatly on volunteer labour, but over the years grew into a fully licensed and registered Early Childhood centre.

-Our Pastoral team are embarking on a journey of co-leadership.
+Currently our Pastoral team are embarking on a journey of co-leadership.
 It is exciting, full of opportunity and also a challenge.
-The synergies of team and shared responsibility open up all manner of opportunities, and allow staff to drive areas of passion, flavour other areas and collaboratively share pastoral care, preaching and teaching and vision.
+The synergies of team and shared responsibility open up all manner of opportunities, and allow staff to drive areas of passion, flavour other areas and collaboratively share other areas such as pastoral care, preaching and teaching and vision.
 We are just beginning to dip our toes into this adventure but are looking forward to seeing this co-leadership model thrive!